lusm554/codewars-kata/Data Structures & Algorithms/notes.md

+oh, btw all code that i write during the learning this, will be here. `( ◕▿◕ )`

 # Part Ⅰ: Built-in Data Structures
 So, data structures allow us to organize, store, and manage data for efficient access and modification.